Jira Forge Walkthrough

 -

-Click Push if you are not using Automatic Synchronization to push status changes.
+Click Push if you aren't using Automatic Synchronization to push status changes.
 A confirmation your Change Request was Created/Updated is displayed.

 - Below shows the "Push" button.